Last Updated on June 26, 2023 by lindseymahoney

 How do I tone down my multi-colored stone fireplace without completely covering it with paint?

 This technique is called whitewashing.
-For bricks, another popular technique is German schmear which gives a relaxed look.
+For bricks, another popular choice is German schmear which gives a relaxed look.

 Erin R